mendeleden/CS520-Elena/README.md

 # Running server

-Make sure you are in the directory with `manage.py`
+From the Root Directory run `pipenv shell` which will setup the virtual environment

+Then run `pipenv install` to install dependencies

-Then run `python manage.py runserver`
+cd into ElenaProj and run `python manage.py runserver`

 It should then start the dev server which you can access at http://127.0.0.1:8000/